gromnitsky/alt-30-seconds-of-code/c/snippets/tsearch.md

 ---
-title: Hash table
+title: POSIX Hash table
 ---

-POSIX has `hsearch()` function for manipulating a hash table, but it's pretty useless for a user is required to provide a fixed size for the table that cannot be changed afterwards.
-There is no way to properly empty the table or get a list of its elements.
+POSIX has `hsearch()` function for manipulating a hash table, but it's pretty useless for its items cannot be iterated and its length cannot be queried.

 POSIX also has `tsearch()` & co. for manipulating a tree (Red-Black or AVL, depending on a libc implementation).
 It has a more useful